leesb7426/CVPR2022-Task-Discrepancy-Maximization-for-Fine-grained-Few-Shot-Classification/README.md

 ## Contact
 If there are any questions, please feel free to contact with the authors:  SuBeen Lee (leesb7426@gmail.com) WonJun Moon (wjun0830@gmail.com).
 Thank you.

+## Bug Fix
+[2023/01/03] We omitted the random loss, which prevents overfitting, in training.
+Please add "--noise" to the training code.
+Sorry for the confusion.